Add your header text here

 An airport is international when it has customs and immigration facilities that allow the management of international flights with other countries.

-a) The user whose data appear in this Form expressly consents to the processing of his/her personal data by the company with the purpose of managing the services, and authorizes the communication with those entities in respect of which the Company may have subscribed a contract for service promotion and provision.
+a) The user whose data appears in this Form expressly consents to the company, the processing of their personal data in order to manage the services, as well as the authorization to communicate with those entities with which the company has entered into a service provision and promotion contract.

-b) All personal data provided to the Company will be treated by the Company in accordance with the RGPD and will remain in the WEBSITE Registry of Processing Activity, created and maintained under the responsibility of the Company.
+b) All personal data provided to the company will be processed by the company in accordance with the RGPD and will be included in the WEB PAGE Processing Activity Register, created and maintained under the responsibility of the company.

-d) The Company is committed to protect the confidential information to which it has access.
+d) The company undertakes to protect confidential information to which it has access.

-f) The User can, at any time, exercise his/her right of access, rectification, cancellation, objection, removal or “Right to Forget”, portability and limitation of the processing, in respect of his/her personal data, as well as to withdraw consent to the Company regarding the purposes above mentioned, by sending to the Company a letter duly signed to our mailing address, Carril de La Condesa, 58 “Torre Proconsa”, oficina 605-30010; Murcia, Spain, or to the e-mail juridico@itaerea.es, clearly stating contact details and including a photocopy of the DNI/NIF (ID-card), or a document proving identity.
+f) The User may, at any time, exercise the rights of access, rectification, cancellation, opposition, deletion or “Right to be Forgotten”, portability as well as limitation of processing, regarding their personal data, as well as revocation of consent for the company for any of the aforementioned purposes, by sending a duly signed letter to the company at our postal address Carril de La Condesa, 58 “Torre Proconsa” office 605-30010- Murcia, Spain or to the email juridico@itaerea.es, where contact details are clearly stated, which must be accompanied by a photocopy of your DNI/NIF or document proving your identity.

-g) The User authorizes the automated processing of his/her personal data provided under the terms stated herein.
-For this press the button “SEND”, which you can find after the contact form:
+g) The User authorises the automated processing of the personal data supplied in the terms indicated.
+To do so, please click on the "SEND" button after the contact form: